Can Female STEM Tutors Inspire Their Pupils into STEM Careers?

 MyTutor has delivered over 100,000 tutorials, and data scientists reviewing this database have analyzed how female pupils approach tuition in STEM.
 The results of the study show female students show a strong preference for female tutors over male tutors when receiving tuition in STEM subjects.
 This outcome suggests female pupils are seeking out female role models when selecting STEM tutors.

-Female grades in STEM subjects are on a par with male grades.
+Female grades in STEM subjects are on par with male grades.
 However, girls are less likely to enter STEM A-levels or degrees.
 This fact is thought to be due in part to negative stereotypes suggesting girls are less equipped for scientific roles.

 The shortage of females in STEM might also be due to a lack of female teachers and professors who can act as role models for young women in STEM.
 Evidence suggests some female students are seeking out these female role models for themselves.